craigh411/vue-star-rating/README.md

 ### Via CDN

-You may also include vue-star-rating via CDN by adding the following to your webpage:
+You may also include vue-star-rating directly in to your webpage via Unpkg.
+Simply add the following script tag:

 `<script src="https://unpkg.com/vue-star-rating/dist/star-rating.min.js"></script>`